Thomas Wriothesley: Personal life

-Wriothesley was born at Colatford Wiltshire.
+Wriothesley was born at Colatford, Wiltshire.
 His name at birth was Thomas Writhe, and he was the eldest son and second of four children of John Writhe and his first wife, Barbara, daughter of John Castlecombe.
 The location of Colatford has not been identified, but it was either near Castle Combe or Cricklade.

 Wriothesley's first wife, whom he married before 1500, was Jane, daughter of William Hall of Salisbury.
 The pair had ten children together, though their only surviving son was Charles Wriothesley, Windsor Herald of Arms in Ordinary.
 His second wife was Anne, widow of Robert Warcop with whom he had a daughter who died in infancy.
 Wriothesley died "worn out with age" in London, on 24 November 1534, and was presumably buried with his family in St Giles Cripplegate.
-Mark Noble (q.v. below) purports to quote from his will, but it cannot now be found.
-His library may have stayed intact until the death of his son Charles in 1562; after that it was probably dispersed.
+Mark Noble purports to quote from his will, but it cannot now be found.
+His library may have stayed intact until the death of his son Charles in 1562; after that, it was probably dispersed.
 Manuscripts of his are now to be found in the College of Arms, the British Library, and elsewhere.